CrugBarat/pablos_dads_patience_Vue/README.md

 **Markup/Styling**: HTML5/CSS3

 I built PDP for a friend.
-His dad taught him this game when he was kid and I thought it would be fun to code it.
+His dad taught him the game when he was kid and I thought it would be fun to code it.
 The physical card game is as annoying as it is addictive.
 The app might just be annoying :)

 ---